Ensono/amido.github.io/docs/workloads/azure/data/getting_started/de_shared_resourcedeployment_azure.md

 If successful, the core DE shared reource will now be available in the nonprod Stacks environment.
 To view these deployed resources, navigate to the [Azure portal](https://portal.azure.com/) and search for the resource group and ope ADF.
 Within the ADF, you'll find the shared resources that were deployed.

-## Step 4: Deploy Infrastructure in further environments
+## Step 4: Deploy DE shared reource in further environments

 By default Stacks provides a framework for managing the platform across two environments - nonprod and prod.
 The template CI/CD pipelines provided are based upon these two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.